KabukiStarship/Script2/docs/style_guide/script_style_guide_-_classes.md

 *   If the work calls virtual functions, these calls will not get dispatched to the subclass implementations.
 Future modification to your class can quietly introduce this problem even if your class is not currently subclassed, causing much confusion.
 *   There is no easy way for constructors to signal errors, short of crashing the program (not always appropriate) or using exceptions (which are [forbidden](#Exceptions)).
-*   If the work fails, we now have an object whose initialization code failed, so it may be an unusual state requiring a `bool IsValid()` state checking mechanism (or similar) which is easy to forget to call.
+*   If the work fails, we now have an object whose initialization code failed, so it may be an unusual state requiring a `BOL IsValid()` state checking mechanism (or similar) which is easy to forget to call.
 *   You cannot take the address of a constructor, so whatever work is done in the constructor cannot easily be handed off to, for example, another thread.

 #### decision